fiznool/body-parser-xml/README.md

 Controls the maximum request body size.
 If this is a number, then the value specifies the number of bytes; if it is a string, the value is passed to the [bytes](https://www.npmjs.com/package/bytes) library for parsing.
 Defaults to `'100kb'`.

 #### type

-set your own valid Content-Type that will be parsed, can be a string or an array, already valid topics are '*/xml', '+xml'
+The expected `Content-Type` of the XML request to be parsed.
+Overrides the default content types, can be a String or Array of Strings.

 #### verify